creditkarma/thrift-typescript/README.md

   Work,
 } from './codegen/calculator'

-const serviceHandlers: Calculator.IHandler<express.Request> = {
+// express.Request is the context for each of the service handlers const serviceHandlers: Calculator.IHandler<express.Request> = {
   add(left: number, right: number, context?: express.Request): number {
     if (context && context.headers['x-trace-id']) {